Nielsen-Brain-and-Behavior-Lab/AutonomyIndex2023/ind_parc/NSD/data_vis/README.md

-# Data Visualization Scripts for the HCP Dataset
+# Data Visualization Scripts for the NSD Dataset

 ## Description
 Scripts used to visualize the Kong2019 individual parcellations.